robgonzalezpita/ufs-srweather-app/README.md

 This branch supports the following features:

- - Real-time support in the XML
+ - Real-time support in the XML (with the option to run in non-realtime mode)
- - A real-time config file.
+ - A real-time config file (with the option to run in non-realtime mode).
- - NCL Graphics Rocoto jobs, jobs, and scripts for the web graphics
+ - NCL/Python graphics Rocoto jobs and scripts for the web graphics
  - A slight modification on the standard NCO configuration for logs
  - Additional grib2 files
  - A different vertical configuration -- L65_20mb
+ - Data Assimilation (GSI)

 # Repo Directory Structure